 Ron Walter (Pennsylvania) - Researcher/Collector/Author.
 Mr. Walter has been researching Bucks County figured and fancy coverlets and their weavers for over 35 years.
 To date he has recorded almost 300 coverlets woven in Bucks County.
 For the last 10 years he has broadened his interest and research to cover all types of coverlets woven in United States in the late 18th and the 19th centuries.
 Over these many years he and his wife Kitty Bell Walter have been collecting antiques and tools used in the home and on the farm.
 They have held a special interest in textiles and tools related to textile production in the home and weaving shop.
 Ron has assisted Joel Alderfer in preparing coverlet exhibitions at the Mennonite Historians of Eastern Pennsylvania Museum in 1987 and 1998.
 For many years Ron and Kitty Bell have been members of the Bucks County Historical Society, the Early American Industries Association and the Colonial Coverlet Guild of America.
 Recently he has been collecting and researching spinning wheels and hetchels and their makers.
 His written articles have appeared in a wide variety of publications.

-Melinda Zongor.
-Mrs. Zongor has a 35-year interest in antiques, including 20 years in the antiques trade, specializing in coverlets.
-She has been a weaver, both independently and for a custom, high-end weaving house.
-In 1988 she curated and wrote the catalog for the Hirschl & Adler Folk (NYC, New York) exhibit “Warm and Wonderful: The Jacquard Coverlet.”
+Zongor.
+Mrs. Zongor has lived with antiques for forty years (her husband Laszlo would no doubt say that for the last twenty-five, he has been one of them).
+She has been a weaver, both independently and for a custom weaving house.
+In 1988 she curated and wrote the catalog for the landmark Hirschl & Adler Folk (NYC, New York) exhibition “Warm and Wonderful: The Jacquard Coverlet.”
 She is author of the books Coverlets and the Spirit of America: The Shein Collection and Coverlets at the Gilchrist: American Coverlets 1771-1889.
 Her contributions to the newsletter for the Colonial Coverlet Guild of America, include her article entitled “A National Coverlet Museum: We Need One,” written in October of 2003.
 On the Board of Directors of the Antiques Council, she served as Director of Education, in charge of their annual publication of educational articles written by Council members.

-The Zongors have presented coverlet exhibits, lectures, technical consults and general advice for collectors, the antiques trade, the feature film industry, print media, and a variety of groups, large and small.
+For twenty years, Laszlo and Melinda Zongor were in the antiques trade specializing in coverlets.
+They have presented coverlet exhibitions, lectures, technical consults and general advice for collectors, the antiques trade, the feature film industry, print media, and a variety of groups, large and small.
 They have helped build several major coverlet collections and have dedicated their lives together to educating about, and raising awareness and appreciation of, coverlets.